 |Modifier and Type||Method and Description|

-Return an appropriate view of the named index for the operation.
+Return an appropriate view of the named B+Tree that has the appropriate isolation level for the operation (non-GIST).

 The journal against which the operation will be carried out.